prismicio-community/gatsby-starter-prismic/README.md

    npm run develop
    ```

-You can delete the `/customtypes` directory a the root of the project at this point.
+You can delete the `customtypes` directory at the root of the project at this point.

 Have fun developing!